tjcreedy/metamate/README.md

 ## Introduction

-NUMTdumper takes the guesswork and faff out of applying frequency-based filtering thresholds in NGS amplicon pipelines by utilising a modular threshold specification approach combined with detailed outputs to efficiently provide detailed insight into the effects of different filtering and binning strategies.
-This approach is explicitly developed towards removing putative NUMT sequences from a population of ASVs, but the methodology is broad enough that it will work simultaneously on any other types of low-frequency erroneous sequences, such as sequencing errors.
-A principal benefit of NUMTdumper over closely related tools is its validation approach, whereby input ASVs are assessed for membership of control groups for known authenticity.
+metaMATE takes the guesswork and faff out of applying frequency-based filtering thresholds in NGS amplicon pipelines by utilising a modular threshold specification approach combined with detailed outputs to efficiently provide detailed insight into the effects of different filtering and binning strategies.
+This approach wase explicitly developed towards removing putative NUMT sequences from a population of ASVs, but the methodology is broad enough that it will work simultaneously on any other types of low-frequency erroneous sequences, such as sequencing errors.
+A principal benefit of metaMATE over closely related tools is its validation approach, whereby input ASVs are assessed for membership of control groups for known authenticity.
 The effect of frequency thresholds and binning strategies on retention or rejection of the members of these is used to assess the optimal methodology for NUMT and error removal.

-The downside of this approach is that NUMTdumper is more data- and parameter- hungry than other similar tools.
-Rather than being content with being fed a set of ASVs, NUMTdumper requires inputs that a) enable the binning of ASV reads to provide pools upon which frequency thresholds can be applied and b) parameterise the determination of the two control groups.
+The downside of this approach is that metaMATE is more data- and parameter- hungry than other similar tools.
+Rather than being content with being fed a set of ASVs, metaMATE requires inputs that a) enable the binning of ASV reads to provide pools upon which frequency thresholds can be applied and b) parameterise the determination of the two control groups.

-NUMTdumper operates using two submodules, `find` and `dump`, with the former being the main workhorse of the tool.
+metaMATE operates using two submodules, `find` and `dump`, with the former being the main workhorse of the tool.
 The standard workflow would be as follows:

 1. Run `find` on your ASVs with other data and output tabulated results and results cache
 2. Independently analyse the tabulated results to decide on the best strategy